 Tip: If you’re trading internationally or managing multiple currencies, consider using multi-currency accounts (like Wise or Revolut) to reduce exchange rate losses when saving across borders.

-By combining these accounts strategically, you build a financial “ecosystem” where each dollar saved supports your Forex goals whether that’s surviving a market dip or scaling your trading portfolio.
+Combining these accounts strategically, you build a financial “ecosystem” where each dollar saved supports your Forex goals, whether that’s surviving a market dip or scaling your trading portfolio.

 7. Common pitfalls to avoid with the pay yourself first budget